MicrosoftDocs/defender-docs/exposure-management/critical-asset-management.md

 After business critical assets are defined and identified, asset criticality appears with your asset information.
 Asset criticality is integrated into other experiences in the Defender portal, such as in advanced hunting, the device inventory, and in attack paths that involve critical assets.

-For example, in Device Inventory, a criticality level is shown.
+For example, in the **Device Inventory**, a criticality level is shown.

 :::image type="content" source="./media/critical-asset-management/device-inventory-criticality-level.png" alt-text="Screenshot of the Device inventory window.
 The image includes an emphasis on the criticality level section."  lightbox="media/critical-asset-management/device-inventory-criticality-level.png":::

-In another example, on the [attack surface map](enterprise-exposure-map.md), as you look for exposure to threats and identify choke points, the halo color surrounding the asset icon, and the crown indicator, visually indicate the high criticality level.
+In another example, on the [**Attack surface map**](enterprise-exposure-map.md), as you look for exposure to threats and identify choke points, the halo color surrounding the asset icon, and the crown indicator, visually indicate the high criticality level.

 :::image type="content" source="./media/critical-asset-management/attack-surface-exposure-map.png" alt-text="Screenshot of an asset viewed in the exposure map in the context of other connections.
 Two devices on the map show high critical levels.":::